 Is Hanoi safe for solo travelers?

-What are the best times to visit Hanoi?
+What are the most common scams in Hanoi?

 How do I get around Hanoi without speaking Vietnamese?